In this blog, the Skylum team deconstructs the popular term: depth of field - making it easy and accessible for all photo takers.

 Although depth of field can seem like an easy concept to understand, practicing it can prove to be less straightforward.
 It has to do with aperture, distance and focus length — which we’ll discuss in further detail below.

 How is the depth of field and aperture related?
 The aperture controls the amount of light that enters yours lens.
-To increase your depth of field, narrow your aperture (meaning, larger f-number).
-To decrease it, widen your aperture (meaning smaller f-number).
+To increase your depth of field, narrow your aperture (meaning, a larger f-number).
+To decrease it, widen your aperture (meaning a smaller f-number).
 And you can see that on any depth-of-field chart.

 To increase your depth of field, move further from your subject.
 To decrease your depth of field, move closer to your subject.

 To increase your depth of field, shorten your focal length.
 To decrease it, lengthen your focal length.
 If you want to blur the background and move the main focus to the object, then the longer focal length is your solution.

 Portraits: Use a shallow depth of field to separate the subject from the background.